fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Should not create a new deposit.
 Input data and actions: We introduce a correct username and password : jsmith@demo.io-Demo123!.
 We click submit the form and after sign in we click on "deposit", once in the deposit we select the account Individual Savings,leave in blank the input and submit.
 Expected Result: Let us sign in and take us to the Bank's deposit form, and don't create a deposit.
-Obtained Result: The webapp took us to the dashboard allowing us the access and then took us to the new deposit form, and did'nt create a deposit.

 45)
 Title : Should not create a deposit because the account was not selected.